michaellindon/michaellindon.github.io/_posts/2016-10-03-mala-metropolis-adjusted-langevin-algorithm-julia.md

 ---

-# Generic Julia Implementation
 The Metropolis Adjusted Langevin Algorithm is a more general purpose markov chain monte carlo algorithm for sampling from a differentiable target density.
+{% include toc title="MALA" %}
 Here is an implementation in Julia using an optional preconditioning matrix.
 The function arguments are a function to evaluate the target logdensity, a function to evaluate the gradient, a step size h, a preconditioning matrix M (use an Identity matrix if preconditioning is not desired), number of iterations and an initial parameter value.

 ```julia